ncatlab/nlab-content/pages/7/7/3/2/2377/content.md

 Mike Shulman continues:
 This direction is sketched below, and I think anyone should be able to fill in the details.

-AN: Regarding this axiom, I find there no sketch, but only the nearly empty statement ``The least obvious SEAR axiom is Collection, whose proof requires the axiom of replacement in ZF.''
+AN: Regarding this axiom, I find there no sketch, but only the nearly empty statement "The least obvious SEAR axiom is Collection, whose proof requires the axiom of replacement in ZF."
 In fact, giving the details of this derivation here (instead of later) would seem to me a better justification than the ghost justification below, as it would provide intuition in its validity.
 (Then there is no question at all about ghosts.)

+_Toby_:  I\'m sure that it can\'t be proved by the others, which have a model in $V_{\omega + \omega}$ (the universe of well-founded pure sets of hereditary rank less than $\omega + \omega$), the same as provides a model for $\mathbf{ZC}$ (which is $\mathbf{ZFC}$ with unbounded Separation but without Replacement/Collection).

+I would like to see detailed proofs, if Mike has written them up.
+I have not yet completely convinced myself that Collection is properly formulated (although I\'m certain that it could be fixed if necessary by writing it in a more function-theoretic way, since I know how to do that myself).
 =--